AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 rather than component-by-component.
 That will be considerably more efficient because the block-compare instruction just compares the bits from one starting address to another ending address.
-But in that case the "unused" bytes are not skipped so the values within those bytes are significant.
+But in that case the "unused" bytes are not skipped so the values within those bytes become significant.
 Comparison of those unused bytes will only work if their values are defined and assigned in each record object.
 Compilers that may use a block-comparison approach will, therefore, always set those